 - If you have a waist measurement of 88 cm or above, the risk is even higher.

-What are the health risks of being overweight or obese?
+What are the health risks of being obese or overweight?

-If you are overweight or obese, from day to day you may:
+If you are obese or overweight, from day to day you may:

 - Feel tired and lacking in energy.